cabloy/zova/zova-docs/guide/techniques/model/introduction.md

 Zova provides some extension capabilities based on TanStack Query:

-1. `Support synchronized data`: Zova borrows the data management mechanism of TanStack Query to realize the management of synchronized data, such as cookies and localstorage
+1. `Support synchronized data`: Zova uses the data management mechanism of TanStack Query to realize the management of synchronized data, such as cookies and localstorage
 2. `Automatic namespace isolation`: Zova manages data through Model Beans.
 The Bean instance itself has a unique identifier and can be used as a namespace for data to avoid data conflicts

 ## Create Model Bean